Afterwords: Richard Rodney Bennett

 An exploration of the musical versatility of Richard Rodney Bennett - composer, pianist, jazz musician, cabaret singer, film score writer and avant-gardist.

 He was also a lively interviewee, as revealed in the Âé¶¹Éç Sound Archive.
-Here, his words interweave with new observations from jazz singer Claire Martin, pianist Neil Brand, biographer Anthony Meredith, music publisher Gill Graham and conductor Scott Dunn.
+Here, his words interweave with new observations from jazz singing partner Claire Martin, pianist and film expert Neil Brand, biographer Anthony Meredith and musical collaborator Scott Dunn.

 Produced by Alan Hall